ahmedtarek536/Shell/README.md

 ### Documentation

-This custom Linux shell supports a wide range of commands.
+This custom shell supports a wide range of commands.
 Below is a detailed explanation of each command with their respective flags and usage examples.

 ---